 Honda has announced the launch of 10 EVs in China within five years, and the precursor of the next new mass-produced model is the Honda SUV e: prototype, which is scheduled to be released in the spring of 2022.
-Honda unveiled the pure-electric concept car today at the Auto Shanghai 2021 as one of the steps to realizing carbon neutrality by 2050.
+Honda unveiled the pure-electric concept car as one of the steps to realizing carbon neutrality with BEVs and FCEVs in China by 2040.
+The company plans to change its entire line-up to BEVs and FCEVs in North America by 2040 and in Japan by 2030.

 The Honda SUV e: prototype which previews a Hyundai Ioniq 5 rival from Japan, has a funky yet aggressive design packaged in a compact body.
 Sharp headlamps, inward-angled nose, a large faux air inlet, high bonnet, straight lines, and a good ground clearance give the concept a powerful character.